inet-framework/inet/showcases/general/scenarioScripting/doc/index.rst

    :end-before: <at t="8.0">

-Not only the malfunction of ``destinationNode`` or its connection can cause that the ping request can not reach their target, but the routers can crash as well.
+Not only the malfunction of ``destinationNode`` or its connection can cause that the ping request do not reach their target, but the routers can crash as well.
 The crash of the routers has the same consequence as when ``destinationNode`` was disconnected from the network.
 In this simulation, the router crashes for two seconds before it is restarted: